 THE COST FOR REPAIR – – We started out originally asking for our parts and shipping costs plus a donation for the labor.
 Many of our contacts have said they would rather just have me state a price.
 Sooo – – The AutoPark help and repair provided is not about money for me.
 It is a hobby.
 We do not charge for any of our advice or information, but we would like to recover our out-of-pocket costs and hopefully something to help us defray the costs of our shop, labor, and our web site.
-The replacement seals cost me about 15 bucks apiece – – we are being ripped off on the postage/shipping/handling for them but whatever – – the seal itself is about ten bucks.
-My cost for returning your cylinder is just under 16 bucks.
-Those two items add up to about $30.00.
+The replacement seals cost me about 20 bucks apiece – – we are being ripped off on the postage/shipping/handling for them but whatever – – the seal itself is about 20 bucks.
+Those two items add up to about $40.00.
 I spend typically from three to four hours on each cylinder.
 More if they have corroded badly.

 Please let me know when you ship the cylinder, so I can be watching for it.
 I do my best to start on them immediately – – trying to keep the downtime as short as possible.

 We’re looking forward to hearing from you.
 Be sure and get back to me with any questions.